metablaster/ASM-Formatter/README.md

 - Consistent formatting of comments
 - Formatting inline comments so that all are equally distant from code
 - Consistent code indentation
-- It trims surplus white spaces
+- It removes trailing white spaces

-The following file encodings are supported at the moment (but not thoroughly tested):
+The following file encodings are supported at the moment:

 - ANSI
 - UTF-8